DanieleGravina/divergence-and-quality-diversity/README.md

 ## What is it?

-A collection of papers on divergence and quality diversity
+A collection of papers on divergence and quality diversity.

 ## Table of Contents